mohitmahajan095/Medical_Image_Classification/README.md

    - Use the upload button to select an image.
    - The app will display the classification result.

-## Model Training
-1. **Train the Model**:
-   - Use [Google Teachable Machine](https://teachablemachine.withgoogle.com/) to train a model with images categorized into MRI, CT, X-Ray, and non-medical images.
-   - Download the trained model as a Keras `.h5` file.

-2. **Integrate the Model**:
-   - Place the downloaded `.h5` file into the project directory.
-   - Ensure the model is loaded correctly in `app.py`.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.